kgentner/insurance-reference-app/README.md

 # insurance-reference-application

-Check it out on Azure: <a href="https://insurancereferenceapp.azurewebsites.net" target="_blank" >https://insurancereferenceapp.azurewebsites.net</a>
+Check it out on Azure: <a href="https://insurancereferenceapp.azurewebsites.net">https://insurancereferenceapp.azurewebsites.net</a>

 ### Summary
 REGGIE - A web application which helps healthcare registration professionals with identifying correct insurance plans.